Archdiocese of Siena–Colle di Val d'Elsa–Montalcino

-The Archdiocese of Siena-Colle di Val d'Elsa-Montalcino (Archidioecesis Senensis-Collensis-Ilcinensis) is a Roman Catholic archdiocese in Tuscany.
+The Archdiocese of Siena-Colle di Val d'Elsa-Montalcino (Archidioecesis Senensis-Collensis-Ilcinensis) is a Latin Church archdiocese of the Catholic Church in Tuscany.
 The seat of the archbishop is the Cathedral of the Assumption in Siena.
 Until 1459, the diocese was immediately subject to the Holy See (Papacy), and its bishops attended the Roman synods.
 In 1459, Pope Pius II made Siena a metropolitan archbishopric.

 History

 From September 1407 to January 1408, Siena played host to the papal Court of Pope Gregory XII of the Roman Obedience.

 In 1423, Siena was host to what was announced as a general council of the Church.
 Such meetings had been mandated by the Council of Constance, and, though Pope Martin V was most reluctant to have another council like Pisa or Constance, he authorized the assembly to meet in Pavia in the Spring of 1423.
 On 22 June, however, alleging the presence of the pestilence in Pavia, the Pope transferred the council to Siena.
 On 21 July 1423 the Council reopened in Siena, though there was only one general session, on 8 November.
 Work continued until the papal legates dissolved the council on 26 February 1424, though the papal bull of dissolution was not published until 12 March.

-On 22 April 1459, Pope Pius II issued the bull "Triumphans Pastor", in which he raised the diocese of Siena to metropolitan status, and assigned to it as suffragans the dioceses of Soano, Chiusi, Massa, and Grosseto.
+When Enea Silvio Bartolomeo Piccolomini, who was born near the town and served as bishop of Siena since 1450, got elected as Pope Pius II in 1458, he soon issued the bull "Triumphans Pastor" (22 April 1459), in which he raised the diocese of Siena to metropolitan status, and assigned to it as suffragans the dioceses of Soano, Chiusi, Massa, and Grosseto.